Home Alone (video game)

-Home Alone is the title of several tie-in video games based on the film of the same name written by John Hughes.
-Versions were released for the Nintendo Entertainment System, Game Boy, Super Nintendo Entertainment System, Master System, Sega Genesis, Game Gear, Amiga and MS-DOS platforms.
+Home Alone is the title of several tie-in video games based on the 1990 film of the same name written by John Hughes.
+Versions were released for the Nintendo Entertainment System, Game Boy, Super Nintendo Entertainment System, Master System, Sega Genesis, Game Gear, Amiga, and MS-DOS platforms.
+The games were released between 1991 and 1993, each with different gameplay.

 Plot and gameplay

 There are multiple versions of the game and each features a different style of gameplay, but all share the same plot and roughly the same objective from the film: Kevin McCallister is left home alone when his family goes on Christmas vacation to Paris.
 He must prevent Harry and Marv, the "Wet Bandits", from burgling his home, using various household objects as traps and/or weapons.

 Versions

 Super NES

-In the Super NES version, the goal is to evade the Wet Bandits while bringing all the McCallister's fortunes from the house down to the safe room in the basement.
-Once all items have been sent down the chute to the basement, Kevin must make it past rats, bats, spiders, and ghosts he encounters in the basement, then fight a boss so he can make it to the safe room to lock away all of his family's riches.
+In the Super NES version, the goal is to evade the Wet Bandits while bringing all of the McCallister's fortunes from the house down to the safe room in the basement.
+Once all items have been sent down the chute, Kevin must get past rats, bats, spiders, and ghosts he encounters in the basement, then fight a boss and head to the safe room to lock away the family's riches.